 In accordance with Title II of Public Law 101-542, known as the Crime Awareness and Campus Security Act of 1990, Converse College provides information relating to crime statistics and security measures to prospective students, matriculated students, and employees.
-This information is published annually and can be obtained from the Department of Public Safety.
+This information is published annually and can be obtained from the Department of Campus Safety, or viewed on Converse College Website.

-Further information about campus safety and security can be obtained either from the Office of Campus Life, (864) 596-9016, or the Director of Campus Safety, (864) 596-9061.
+Further information about campus safety and security can be obtained from the Director of Campus Safety, (864) 596-9061.